Digital collections and online exhibitions in the history of the health sciences

 Ask Osleriana A searchable database of Osler essays, such as the collection "Aequanimitas and Other Essays" and Harvey Cushing's biography "The Life of Sir William Osler" (1925).
 There are also abstracts of papers given at some of the annual meetings of the American Osler Society.

-Contagion: Historical Views of Diseases and Epidemics This is an online collection of digitized copies of books, serials, pamphlets, incunabula, visual material and manuscripts, a total of more than 500,000 pages, relating to the history of diseases and epidemics worldwide, and is organized around significant “episodes” of contagious disease.
+Contagion: Historical Views of Diseases and Epidemics An extensive online collection of digitized copies of books, serials, pamphlets, incunabula, visual material and manuscripts, relating to the historical perspectives on the science and public policy of epidemiology of disease.
 The material is drawn from several Harvard libraries.

 Counseling and Psychotherapy Transcripts Database of 2,000+ transcripts of counseling and therapy sessions and 44,000 pages of first-person narratives illuminating the experience of mental illness and treatment.
 Also includes secondary reference works material.